 Feelingstream’s call analytics platform transcribes all calls to text.
 The topics of those calls are automatically detected in more detail than is common in companies these days where it’s done manually by agents.

-The software looks for patterns in calls and groups them together based on topics to finally give the client a topic map.
-This is where call quality managers, product owners, service owners and anyone else involved have to all come together to really see what the customers call about and which of those are avoidable inbound contacts.
+The software looks for patterns in calls and groups them together based on topics.
+This gives the client a topic map.
+Quality managers, product owners and service owners have to all come together to really see what the customers call about.
+Next step is to map out, which of those are avoidable inbound contacts.

-Frequently occurring topics (such as bills, for example) can lead to different smaller topics (questions about specific charges, offers, services etc.), but taking the time for analysis and really going in-depth with the (sub)topics will show what the customers are missing.
+Frequently occurring topics (such as bills) can lead to different smaller topics (questions about specific charges, offers, services etc.).
+Taking the time for analysis and really going in-depth with the (sub)topics will show what the customers need.

-Let’s say you find that the topic map shows that 20% of all incoming calls are about billing and analysis will show that more than 50% of those calls are avoidable contacts.
-That is 10% of your calls that you could work on eliminating by really listening to what your customers are struggling with and thereby making your services, information etc. more user-friendly.
+Let’s say you find that the topic map shows that 20% of all incoming calls are about billing.
+Analysis shows that more than 50% of those calls are avoidable contacts.
+That is 10% of your calls that you could work on eliminating by analyzing your customers’ struggles.
+Making needed changes can result in a large drop in calls.

 To make a big change, you have to start from somewhere and with Feelingstream you will have the knowledge to get moving towards your goals.